tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 What is Alpha model?
 --------------------

-An alpha model is a mathematical or quantitative framework used to generate trading signals that can be used in :term:`portfolio construction`.
+An alpha model is a mathematical or quantitative framework used to generate trading signals that can be used in portfolio construction.

 The alpha model seeks to identify assets that are likely to outperform or underperform their peers, based on a variety of factors and variables.